thegrumpys/odop/client/docs/Help/terminology.md

 # Terminology

+The
+<a id="top"></a>
-The following terms have special meanings used in the context of this program.
+following terms have special meanings used in the context of this program.
 The terms appear in an order ranked from more general and introductory to more specific.

 ### On this page: